KuraFire/LoveFirst/README.md

 # Love First
-## This Is The 1️⃣First Love First Obsidian Vault.
+## This Is The 1️⃣ First Love First Obsidian Vault.

 You can read through and contribute to this Vault using [Obsidian](https://obsidian.md/), “A second brain, for you, forever.”